A batter strikes at the ball as the wicketkeeper, fielder, non-striker, and bowler react. (Bahnfrend / Creative Commons BY-SA)

 The batter is out leg before wicket if they use their body to block the ball from hitting the wicket.

-A batter is out LBW if the ball hits their body and would have gone on to hit the wicket.
+A batter is out LBW if the ball would have gone on to hit the wicket after hitting their body.
+Ball-tracking technology is used to judge LBW appeals that are sent to the third umpire.

 The batter is run out if they run and the fielding side breaks the wicket before they’re safe.

-To be safe, the batter’s body or bat must be touching the ground behind the white line.
+To be safe, the batter’s bat or body must be touching the ground behind the white line.
+In this case, the batter is out because she didn’t quite get her bat grounded in time.

 The batter is out stumped if they come too far out, miss the ball, and get run out by the wicketkeeper.